franckcuny/http/README.rst

 This repo was created to preserve the history of https://pypi.org/project/http/ it was manually re-created by downloading the history of sdists.
-This repo is not currently owned, operated or endorsed by Franck Cuny

 Synopsis
 --------